LiorKogan/V1/README.md

 - Each element has a single _type_.
 A property graph is a _heterogeneous graph_; it may contain entities of multiple types (_multi-modal graph_), relationships of multiple types (_multi-relational graph_), and, optionally, actions of multiple types.
 Elements may have multiple features (_multifeatured graph_).

   Entities of the same type are _semantically homogeneous_.
 The same is true also for relationships and for actions.
 Types can be assigned based on many universals (qualities), e.g., _person_ entities, _red_ entities, _owner_ entities.
-Many times types are assigned in accordance with the following guidelines:
+Many times, types are assigned in accordance with the following guidelines:
   - _Repetition of existence_: there are multiple entities of the same type, multiple relationships of the same type,  and multiple actions of the same type.
   - _Repetition of features_: entities of the same type have features of the same types.
 The same is true also for relationships and for actions.
   - _Repetitions of actions_: entities of the same type 'have' actions of the same types.